newrushbolt/go-ethtool-exporter/README.md

   --discover-all-ports
     Discover all ports, ignoring all the other discover flags, EXCEPT for 'discover-allowed-port-types' and 'discover-ports-regex'.
   --no-discover-bond-slaves
-    Discover ports that are enslaved by bonds
+    Whether we discover ports that are enslaved by bonds
 ```

 As the last resort, you can always use `--discover-ports-regex` together with `--discover-all-ports --discover-allowed-port-types=""`.